Fillers: Questions to Ask Before Choosing an Injector

 How long do dermal fillers typically last?

 Results vary by area, product, and individual metabolism.
-Lip fillers often last 6–9 months.
-Cheek and jawline fillers can last 12–18 months or longer.
+Lip fillers often last 6 to 9 months.
+Cheek and jawline fillers can last 12 to 18 months or longer.
 Your injector should give you a realistic estimate based on the specific product and area being treated.

 What are red flags to watch for during a filler consultation?